-Figure 2 depicts the welding bench set-up diagram, in which the sensor, the embedded system (FPGA) and other instrumentation together with the welding tools have been allocated and all the welding tests also yielded.
+Figure 2 depicts the welding bench set-up diagram.
+In the diagram, the sensor, the embedded system (FPGA) and other instrumentation together with the welding tools have been allocated and all the welding tests also yielded.
 The main components of the welding bench are the following: